 With so many complications co-existing, will a basic KYC at the time of onboarding suffice in making smart decisions for financial institutions?

 Automated, intelligent, and AI-based solutions have the ability to create new opportunities that can significantly streamline and improve KYC monitoring and compliance.
-With the growing impact of AI and ML, regulators are likely to challenge the traditional KYC being done and may demand a dynamic KYC.
+With the growing impact of AI and ML, regulators are likely to challenge the traditional KYC methods and may demand a dynamic KYC.
 Daily screening, continuous monitoring, and enhancements in transaction monitoring would imply that firms could execute “continuous KYC” based on a series of triggered events, rather than a scheduled or static approach based on customer risk rating.

 The word ‘game’ takes us back to the games of our childhood days, where we actively used to play games and sometimes tried to work around the rules to win creatively.
 If you remember those games with your friends, what element made them hold our attention?
 They weren’t a source of income, and definitely not a real career option.
 And yet they were highly engaging – in many cases, more engaging than reality itself.
 Times changed.
 We’ve all grown from being kids crazy for games to being professionals doing serious real work.
 But games still invoke the child within us.
 So what was that magic sauce?